NeKoRoSYS/NeKoRoSYS/README.md

 <br>

-I am active the most on Discord.
+I use Discord all the time and I prefer it as my main means of communication.
 Here's my username - `@nekorosys`

 I work alone either professionaly or as a hobby while I strive to pursue my journey of gaining experience to upskill myself. **Commissions are open, and I am also available for hire.** I am looking forward to see where my skills can get me as I am more than happy enough to collaborate!
 For business inquiries, you may contact me via my LinkedIn or Discord as listed above; Gmail is also listed as a means of communication, but I cannot guarantee that I will be able to respond on time.